 If you do not provide your IRD number and a PIR, or are a non-resident, your PIR will be 28%.
-If you do not provide an IRD number within 6 weeks of your entry into that Fund you will be removed from the relevant Fund.
+In most instances, if you do not provide an IRD number within 6 weeks of your entry into that Fund you will be removed from the relevant Fund.